-It has been in development since 2010, upgraded from MVC 3 to 4, 5 and now .NET Core (MVC).
+It has been in development since 2010, upgraded from MVC 3 to 4, 5 and now .NET 5.0 (MVC).
 It has been used since then to host numerous sites.
 It's definitely not a beta version, but may need some extra documentation, which is in the works as time permits.
-With the move to .NET Core all of YetaWF's features are available and other than a lot of framework code that had to be changed, all modules were ported with minimal source code changes, resulting in an immediately mature product.
+With the move to .NET 5.0 all of YetaWF's features are available and other than a lot of framework code that had to be changed, all modules were ported with minimal source code changes, resulting in an immediately mature product.

-YetaWF runs on all platforms supported by .NET Core (Windows, Linux, etc.), including as a Docker container.
+YetaWF runs on all platforms supported by .NET (Windows, Linux, etc.), including as a Docker container.

 YetaWF also takes a new approach to localization by being designed from the ground up with localization in mind (again, without burdening the developer with administrative tasks).
 Pages, modules, down to SQL tables or file data are fully localizable.
 Adding/removing languages is possible at any time, not just at design-time.